| INDICATIONS FOR INTRATHECAL

 bone, which may cause pain and impair the function of

-● It may result from trauma and is most common in those
+the affected joint ● It may result from trauma and is most common in those

 past middle age